cico-rial/Grid-World-RL-Agent/README.md

 python name.py --grid-size 10 --refresh-rate 1 --starting-point 0 --algorithm sarsa
 ```
 ## Customization
-You can modify the grid size, reward structure, and hyperparameters in the `config.py` file to experiment with different settings.
+You can modify the reward structure and hyperparameters in the `config.json` file to experiment with different settings.

 ---